peteroupc/CBOR/docs/PeterO.BigInteger.md

     public PeterO.BigInteger remainder(
         PeterO.BigInteger divisor);

-Finds the remainder that results when this instance is divided by the value of a BigInteger object.
+Finds the remainder that results when this instance is divided by the value of an arbitrary-precision integer.
 The remainder is the value that remains when the absolute value of this object is divided by the absolute value of the other object; the remainder has the same sign (positive or negative) as this object.

 <b>Parameters:</b>

- * <i>divisor</i>: Another BigInteger object.
+ * <i>divisor</i>: Another arbitrary-precision integer.

 <b>Returns:</b>